secretGeek/til/music/guitar_shapes.md

     a|---|---|---|---|--x|---|--x|--o|---|---|---|---|
     e|---|---|---|---|--R|---|--o|--x|---|---|---|---|

-And for the down pattern:
+And for the down pattern  (position 5):

      0   1   2   3   4   5   6   7   8   9   10  11  12
     e|---|---|--x|---|--R|---|---|---|---|---|---|---|